Zeden19/mappingSmash/README.md

 <li>Tournament search on current query (date, name, etc.)</li>
 <li>Proper time zones (user sets the time-zone</li>
 <li>More game selection (with multiple game selection)</li>
+<li>Add 1 time dialog box to thank user for using my website, and to share my website on social media</li>